orcasound/aifororcas-orcaml/README.md

 ## Download datasets

-This is a convenience script to download & uncompress latest combined training & test datasets.
+This is a convenience script to download & uncompress latest combined training (Round1,2,3 etc.) & test datasets.
 ```
 python data_ml/tools/download_datasets.py <LOCATION> (--only_train/--only_test)
 ```